elemel/blog/2022/11/27/README.md

 Tabula is an archetype-based ECS engine.
 An archetype is identified by a unique set of components.
 Archetypes are formatted as filesystem paths.
-Entities with the same archetype are stored in the same tablet.
+Rows with the same archetype are stored in the same tablet.
 A tablet is similar to a database table, but  `table` was already taken in Lua.
 Tablets are further split into shards that contain the actual row data.